Travel Report Australia, from Sydney to Uluru / Ayers Rock

 First, on top of the hill, they served very tasty snacks and drinks and you are allowed to use a tripod (forbidden in the field itself, even if it is not properly controlled).
 And second, you have a great view of the Field of lights and the Ayers Rock at sunset.
 So whoever has this possibility should use it.

-Bruce Munros internationally celebrated Art Installation Field of Light at the foot of Uluru can still be seen until December 31, 2020.
+Bruce Munros internationally celebrated Art Installation Field of Light at the foot of Uluru could be seen until December 31, 2020.
 The exhibition allows more than 50,000 solar powered glass balls to shine from sunset all night long.
 The glass balls cover an area the size of four football fields.
-For the Field of Light Tour, there are only a limited number of tickets that sell out quickly.

 The “Field of Lights” continuously changes the light colors.
 After about 2h, at about 7:30pm the tour is over and we head back by bus to the hotel.